cryptozealot/quick-api/README.md

 ## Solution Overview
 The solution comprises of
-- [Docker](https://docker.com) to help you run a isolated instances/environments of the three main components (web server, database and scripting language)
+- [Docker](https://docker.com) to help you run a isolated instances/environments of the four main solution components (web server, database and scripting language, documentation server)
 - [php-crud-api](https://github.com/mevdschee/php-crud-api) developed by Maurits van der Schee, a really clever, lean and very feature rich single file PHP script that exposes a database as an API
 - [PHP/Apache](https://hub.docker.com/_/php/) docker container to host and execute the script
 - A [MySQL](https://hub.docker.com/_/mysql/) docker container to define our entities and store them in